CommanderBuffin/introsde-2017-assignment-1/README.md

 **Retrieving data through XPath**

-The first task of the code is to read people.xml and show data based on filter required.
+The first task of the code is to read people.xml and to show data based on the required filter.
-The build.xml file contains 6 target which are called by execute.evaluation, the first three tagets use XPath to filter data and print the result in a human readable format.
+The build.xml file contains 6 targets which are called by execute.evaluation, the first three targets use XPath to filter data and to print the results in a human readable format.
-Target 1 prints all the people informations using method printPeople().
+Target 1 prints all the people information using printPeople() method.
-Target 2 prints the activity preference of a person filtered by id using method getPersonActivity(string personId), in the example id="0005".
+Target 2 filters a person using getPersonActivity(string personId) method and prints its activity preference, in the example the used id is "0005".
-Target 3 prints all the filtered people's informations using method getPeopleByActivityDate(String date, String condition), in the exaple date="2017-13-10" and condition=">".
+Target 3 prints all the filtered people's information using getPeopleByActivityDate(String date, String condition) method, in the exaple date="2017-13-10" and condition=">".

 **XSD and classes generation**

-The next task is the automatic generation of classes using xjc command on the schema defined by people.xsd.
+The next task consist of automatic generation of classes using xjc command on the schema defined by people.xsd.
-This procedure will use another file called binding.xml which let define adapters to convert XMLGreogorianCalendar type, that is the standard date type, to any other type, in this case Date from java.util package.
+This procedure will use another file named binding.xml which it allows to define adapters to convert XMLGreogorianCalendar type, that is the standard date type, to any other type, in this case Date from java.util package.
-**_Alert_** _the binding procedure for Java 8 require the javax.xml.accessExternalSchema flag to be set on value="all", how to set it will be describe inside Additional Notes paragraph._
+**_Alert_** _the binding procedure for Java 8 requires the javax.xml.accessExternalSchema flag to be set on value="all", how to set it will be described inside Additional Notes paragraph._

 **Marshaller and Unmarshaller**

 Target 4 and Target 5 will use the previous generated classes to define JAXBMarshaller and JAXBUnmarshaller.
-Target 4 execute the marshalling to JAXBpeople.xml of three people defined inside the JAXBMarshaller.java file.
+Target 4 executes the marshalling to JAXBpeople.xml of three people defined inside the JAXBMarshaller.java file.
-Target 5 will use unmarshall the people.xml file and prints the result.
+Target 5 will unmarshall the people.xml file and prints the result.

 **XML to Json**